 We propose to use the learned neural Lyapunov function to guide the training of neural network controller.
 We adopt the neural Lyapunov function as an additional regularization that is used during the training process of the neural network controller.
-The real-time control policy is computed through the input of local frequency deviation and the weights that are trained offline.
+The real-time control policy is computed through the feedforward neural networks where the input is the local frequency deviation and the weights are trained offline.
 Note that we may be able to achieve better performance through a projection if the Lyapunov conditions are violated.
 However, such a projection requires information of all the state variables in real-time, which is unrealistic for the power system with large numbers of nodes and limited communication.